 The Center for Operational Products and Services (CO-OPS) Storm QuickLook product provides a synopsis of near real-time oceanographic and meteorological observations at locations affected by a tropical cyclone.
 It is initiated when a National Weather Service (NWS) storm center issues a tropical storm or hurricane warning for the U.S. or its island possessions.
 Advisories may be initiated sooner if oceanographic conditions warrant.
 The product is updated four times per day (approximately one hour after standard NWS public advisories are issued) unless special circumstances, such as storm landfall, dictate otherwise.
-When active, a link to the Storm QuickLook product is displayed on CO-OPS web pages and is frequently available through other external NOAA sources such as NOAAWatch.
+When active, a link to the Storm QuickLook product is displayed on CO-OPS web pages and is frequently linked on other NOAA websites and NOAA social media pages.

 The Storm QuickLook product contains 3 main sections.
 A map is displayed, highlighting the location of NOS tide gauges in reference to storm information such as track and intensity and current satellite imagery.
-The storm analysis section provides a brief overview of present oceanographic and meteorological conditions, time and height of the next high tide for selected locations being impacted by the storm and the latest NWS public advisory.
+The storm analysis section provides a brief overview of present oceanographic and meteorological conditions, links to additional CO-OPS products and the latest NWS public advisory.
 Below the map and storm analysis, time-series plots of water level and meteorological data at selected locations are updated in near real-time every 6 minutes.
 These data undergo continuous review by the CO-OPS quality control system, CORMS.
-The primary vertical reference datum for water level data is Mean Lower Low Water (MLLW); however, users can change the reference datum to Mean Sea Level (MSL) or the North American Vertical Datum of 1988 (NAVD88), when available.
-The water level plots also highlight Highest Astronomical Tide (HAT) and the Historical Maximum Water Level for reference.
+The primary vertical reference datum for water level data is Mean Higher High Water (MHHW); however, users can change the reference datum to Mean Lower Low Water (MLLW); Mean Sea Level (MSL) or the North American Vertical Datum of 1988 (NAVD88), where available.
+Water level plots contain a line denoting Mean Higher High Water to provide an approximate level at which flooding inundation may occur.
+The Historical Maximum Water Level and peak water level observed over the past 24 are also displayed.
 Meteorological data highlighted include winds, barometric pressure, and in some instances air and water temperature.

 In addition to generating the Storm QuickLook product, following significant storms, CO-OPS will also issue post-storm data reports displaying verified water level measurements during the storm and highlighting maximum storm tide and storm surge at locations affected by the storm.
 The below graphic highlights the difference between storm tide and storm surge.
 The National Hurricane Center provides a detailed description of storm surge and storm tide at http://www.nhc.noaa.gov/ssurge/index.shtml.